ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 Reading data from disk and managing its memory
 ==============================================

 When reading :ref:`grib` data from disk as a :ref:`file source <data-sources-file>`, it is represented as a fieldlist and loaded lazily.
 After the (fast) initial scan for field offsets and lengths, no actual fields are created and no data is read into memory.
 When we start using the fieldlist, e.g. by iterating over the fields, accessing data or metadata etc., the fields will be created **on demand** and the related GRIB handles will be loaded from disk **when needed**.
-Whether this data or part of it stays in memory depends on the following :ref:`settings <settings>`:
+Whether this data or part of it stays in memory depends on the following :ref:`config <config>`:

 - :ref:`grib-field-policy <grib-field-policy>`
 - :ref:`grib-handle-policy <grib-handle-policy>`